opennorth/opennorth.ca/collections/_posts/2020/2020-08-11-opening-up-covid-19-data.md

 <p style="text-align:center; font-size: 2em; color: rgb(237,34,36)">
-  “[We need] more data on the socio-economic status of individuals testing positive … to understand if there is a disparate impact”</br>
+  “[We need] more data on the socio-economic status of individuals testing positive … to understand if there is a disparate impact”<br>
   <em>- Participant during the small group discussions</em>
 </p>